maniaclab/snowmass-connect-docs/docs/index.md

     * For shared data among the members of the Snowmass21 collaboration:`/collab/project/snowmass21`
 3. Local storage in`/scratch`.
 You can access that storage location for storing workflows, data and job submission scripts.

+For details on Data Management on the Snowmass21 login refer to [this](data_management.md) section.

 ## Job Submissions to the OSG